MicrosoftDocs/navdevitpro-content-pr/fin-graph/resource_types/dynamics_unitsofmeasure.md

 ms.author: solsen
 ---

-# Unit of Measure resource type
+# Unit of measure resource type
 Represents a unitsOfMeasure resource type in Dynamics 365 for Financials.

 ## Methods